DLTcollab/sse2neon/README.md

 to Arm NEON, shortening the time needed to get an Arm working program that then can be used to extract profiles and to identify hot paths in the code.
-The header file `sse2neon.h` contains several of the functions provided by Intel intrinsic headers such as `<xmmintrin.h>`, only implemented with NEON instructions to produce the exact semantics of the intrinsics.
+The header file `sse2neon.h` contains several of the functions provided by Intel intrinsic headers such as `<xmmintrin.h>`, only implemented with NEON-based counterparts to produce the exact semantics of the intrinsics.

+## Mapping and Coverage

 Header file | Extension |
 ---|---|